Report: Reviews for Local Businesses Are Essential. Ratings Below 4 Stars Are Deadly

 “We in the local marketing industry have been recommending for some time response to reviews as an important trust-building activity that lets consumers know your business is listening,” said Damian Rollison, vice president of product strategy at Brandify.
 “Adding your voice to the conversation is only partly about responding to the person who wrote the review.
 It’s actually more important because of the positive impression your responses can make on other readers — especially if you make sure always to respond in a constructive, personal, and timely way.”

 As consumers become more frequent readers of reviews, they are also playing critic themselves more often.
 Two-thirds of the survey’s respondents said they had written reviews of local businesses.
 The average reviewer wrote nine reviews in 2019.
+Many companies forgo an expense attorney when forming and this causes many issues with Business Startup Law.

 Yet some reviews are materializing through shady means.
 Twenty-four percent of consumers who had been asked to leave reviews said they had been offered something — a quid pro quo, if you will — such as a discount, gift, or cash in exchange for their feedback.
 Those devices will land businesses caught deploying them in review jail; Google, for example, says it will remove all reviews associated with the scheme gathered by guilty parties.
 (Whether it actually succeeds in catching those in violation of its rules is another matter.)